Sierra0001/RimTraits---Medieval-Talents/README.md

 ### Recent Changes

-- Change: This mod no longer requires De-generalize Work as a mod pre-requisite.
+- [Change] This mod no longer requires De-generalize Work as a mod pre-requisite.
-- Change: RimWorld 1.0 is no longer supported.
+- [Change] RimWorld 1.0 is no longer supported.
-- Change: defName for all traits have been updated, existing saves will require re-insertion of Talents via Character Editor.
+- [Change] defName for all traits have been updated, existing saves will require re-insertion of Talents via Character Editor.
 (You were given advance warnings to make local copies anyway.)
-- Fix: All pawns should now be guaranteed to spawn with 1 talent.
+- [Fix] All pawns should now be guaranteed to spawn with 1 talent.
-- Buff: All pawns now have a reduced Food/Rest/Recreation need decay.
+- [Buff] All pawns now have a reduced Food/Rest/Recreation need decay.
-- Nerf: Moderate nerf to Mood Buff across the board.
+- [Nerf] Moderate nerf to Mood Buff across the board.
-- New: A new trait, Talent: Herald has been added.
+- [New] A new trait, Talent: Herald has been added.